-The core observation underlying this stage is that the 2D projection of a 3D end-effector trajectory varies across different camera viewpoints.
-Therefore, we can use the 2D trajectory obtained through tracking as the optimization target to adjust the camera extrinsics.

-\textbf{EEF Recognition.} To enable automatic tracking point detection, we first prepare a reference image $I_{{query}}$ containing a predefined, human-labeled mark $p_q$ on the end-effector (EEF).
-We find that it is surprisingly simple but effective to propagate the mark to any robot across various scenarios via cross-image correspondence~\cite{tang2023emergent,meng2024segic}.

-Specifically, we leverage a vision foundation model, $\mathrm{VFM}$, to extract the corresponding feature representation ${f}_{q}$ for the mark ${p_q}$.

-We then use the same $\mathrm{VFM}$ to extract the feature map $F_0$ from the first frame $I_0$ of the dataset.
-The tracking point $p^*$ is determined by computing the cosine similarity between the query feature ${f}_q$ and all features in $F_0$, selecting the point that exhibits the highest similarity.

-Since EEFs across different robots generally share common visual and geometric characteristics, the emergent correspondence capability of VFMs ensures to stably localize the tracking point across diverse datasets and robot platforms, necessitating the use of just \textbf{a single mark}, as shown in~\cref{fig:point_result_vis}.
+\paragraph{EEF Recognition.} The coarse initialization stage requires a tracking point $p^*$ on the end-effector (EEF).
+Although this point can be manually annotated, we explore an automatic alternative using cross-image correspondence from a vision foundation model (VFM)~\cite{tang2023emergent,meng2024segic}.
+Given a reference mark $p_q$ on an EEF image, we extract its feature and find the most similar location in the first frame $I_0$:

+where ${f}_{q}$ and ${F}_0$ are VFM features of the reference mark and the target frame, respectively.
+Since EEFs share common visual characteristics across robots, this enables stable localization across diverse platforms with a single mark.
+Representative localization examples are shown in~\cref{fig:point_result_vis}.